Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Applications include facades, canopies, domes, vaults, freeform surfaces and more.

 Corner Clamped Glass.
 This structural glazing system supports glass panels at their corners.
 The clamps are stainless steel or aluminum depending on application and strength requirements.
 As with all our glazing systems, Novum fully designs the panels and fittings and the crucial integration with support structure to accommodate all movements and loads.
-The minimal corner support maximizes individual panel transparency but structurally means that glass panel sizes are limited to prevent prohibitively heavy makeups.
+The minimal corner support maximizes individual panel transparency, but structurally means that glass panel sizes are limited to prevent prohibitively heavy makeups.
 The system requires the clamp be external to the outer glass surface.

 Linear Supported Glass.
 This system is typically used where a demand for close coupled glass to structure occurs or when code or client requires a secondary back up to the silicone glass joint.
-An elegant continuous support aesthetic is achieved.
-The system is comprised of aluminum and silicone profiles with stainless fasteners mechanically connecting them to substructure.
+An elegant continuous support is achieved.
+The system is comprised of aluminum and silicone profiles with stainless-steel fasteners mechanically connecting the profiles to substructure.
 The profiles can be slightly elevated from or flush to the supporting structure.
-The elevated method reduces the need for very tight structural tolerances on the steel, simplifies angle changes at connections and improves air flow to reduce condensation traps.
+The elevated method reduces the need for tight structural tolerances on the steel, simplifies angle changes at connections and improves air flow to reduce condensation traps.
 Hence, is functionally better and easier to maintain.
 The external glazing face can be flush or with caps.
 The system is designed to function on planar, and even freeform surfaces, and functions at all inclinations from vertical to horizontal.

 Walkway Surface Glass.
 Special translucent glass is structurally engineered to support all live and people loads.
-For safety, slip design is especially important as is structural redundancy which is provided by three layers of glass so that if one layer cracks the application remains safe temporarily.
+For safety, slip design is especially important as is structural redundancy which is provided by three layers of glass, so that if one layer cracks, the application remains safe temporarily.
 Translucency plays an important factor in the design, primarily for privacy, but also for exciting lighting effects that can be achieved by surface treatments of the panel or in the interlayers.